sl5net/SL5-aura-service/README_Ubuntu_Draft.md

 ## Usage

-1.  **Start the Service (once per computer session):**
+### Method 1: Manual Start (for testing)

-    Open a terminal and run:
+1.  **Start the Service:** Open a terminal and run:
     ```bash
     cd ~/projects/py/STT
-    source vosk-tts/bin/activate
+    source vosk-env/bin/activate
-    python dictation_service.py
+    python3 dictation_service.py
     ```
     **IMPORTANT:** Leave this terminal window open!
 As long as it's open, your dictation service is running.
+This is great for testing or one-off use.

 2.  **Dictate:**
     *   Click inside any text box in any application.